guardian-nexus/auditkit/README.md

 ## FAQ

 **Q: How does M365 integration work?**
-A: Run CISA's ScubaGear tool to assess your M365 environment, then use `auditkit integrate` to import the results and map them to compliance frameworks (SOC2, PCI-DSS, HIPAA).
+A: Run CISA's ScubaGear tool to assess your M365 environment, then use `auditkit integrate` to import the results and map them to compliance frameworks.

-**Q: Do I need ScubaGear installed?**
-A: Only if you want M365/Entra ID compliance checking.
-For AWS and Azure, AuditKit scans directly.
-For M365, you run ScubaGear separately and import the results.

-**Q: What M365 services are covered?**
-A: Currently Entra ID (Azure AD) with 29 rules.
-SharePoint, Teams, and Exchange coming soon based on community contributions.

 **Q: Is CMMC Level 1 implementation complete?**
 A: Yes, v0.6.0 includes full CMMC Level 1 implementation with all 17 practices for both AWS and Azure.
-Production-ready for DoD contractor compliance.

 **Q: When is the CMMC deadline?**
 A: November 10, 2025.
 All new DoD contracts will require CMMC compliance starting this date.
-AuditKit shows countdown and deadline tracking.

 **Q: What about CMMC Level 2?**
 A: CMMC Level 2 (110 practices for CUI handling) is available as a Pro feature.
-Check out [AuditKit Pro](https://auditkit.io/pro/) for licensing information.
+Check out [AuditKit Pro](https://auditkit.io/pro/).

 **Q: Why is my compliance score low?**
 A: Enable security services first (AWS: GuardDuty, Config, CloudTrail | Azure: Defender, Policy, Activity Logs | M365: Conditional Access, Identity Protection)